mahshidghaffari/NLP-Research-Internship-Assignment-Biomedical-Text-Analysis/Documentation.md

 - Scrutinize data quality for noise reduction.
 - Emphasize effective interpretation of existing topics.
 - Explore alternate topic modeling algorithms like Non-Negative Matrix Factorization (NMF).

+This README file serves as comprehensive documentation, including instructions, methodology, and findings.
+For more detailed information, refer to the code in the Jupyter notebook file (`data_extraction_starter.ipynb`) in this repository.

+Please feel free to reach out to me if you have any questions or need further clarification.